 Black Warrior’s Story

 This adventure into opening the doors to our very own microbrewery began years before our November 2013 Grand Opening.
 It’s a story of friendship, mountain biking and basement brewing.
-Individually, all four of our owners had homebrewed at some point in their journey to love the craft of brewing.
+All four of our owners had homebrewed at some point in their journey to love the craft of brewing.
 Jason Spikes, now our Head Brewer, had the most extensive history and passion for brewing.
 The initial days of the unofficial Black Warrior Brewing actually occurred in his basement!

-We spent nearly every evening and weekend jack hammering plaster off the walls, digging trench drains, pouring concrete, running electrical, building walls, planing & sanding our reclaimed wood bar top, piping in our 10bbl brew house, and finally brewing our inaugural batch of Broad Street Brown.
+We spent every evening and weekend jack-hammering plaster off the walls, digging trench drains, pouring concrete, running electrical, building walls, planing & sanding our reclaimed wood bar top, piping in our 10bbl brew house, and finally brewing our inaugural batch of our signature Broad Street Brown.
 Many beers were sweated out, occasional blood was shed and muscles were sore, but our hearts kept pushing us further towards our dream.
 Opening day was almost a full year after we signed that lease and we were all nearing a point of exhaustion, but to pour those first beers to our satisfied customers made every part of our journey worth the effort.

 Make sure to stop by the brewery and tap room while you are on your travels through Tuscaloosa and share a cold beer with us.
 We’re always happy to show you around and chat about the adventures of starting our very own microbrewery here at Black Warrior Brewing Company.
 CHEERS!